EESSI/docs/docs/using_eessi/eessi_container.md

 Singularity>
 ```
+!!!
+Note
-_(Note, you may have to press enter to clearly see the prompt as some messages
+    You may have to press enter to clearly see the prompt as some messages
-beginning with `CernVM-FS: loading Fuse` have been printed after the first prompt
+    beginning with `CernVM-FS: ` have been printed after the first prompt
-`Singularity> ` was shown.)_
+    `Singularity> ` was shown.

-To access the EESSI pilot stack just run the command
+To access the EESSI pilot stack run the command
 ```
 source /cvmfs/pilot.eessi-hpc.org/latest/init/bash
 ```